theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 inherent types of tags, they enable customers to categorize resources by purpose, owner, environment, or other criteria." - AWS

+**Going to Resource Groups > Tag Editor in the AWS Console (in the upper left of screen) allows you to view all resources attached to the AWS account.
+This can be used to find potentially hidden resources that incurr cost or used to find resources of a certain type and/or tag.**

 ## Billing

     Cost Explorer